Scaling Qubit Readout with Hardware Efficient Machine Learning Architectures: Enabling Efficient High-Fidelity Readout

 We propose Algorithm~\ref{alg:relaxations} to identify relaxation traces.
 For every qubit-readout trace in the baseline dataset, we have labels '0' and '1.'
 This labeled dataset is typically generated during the device calibration.
 The proposed Algorithm~\ref{alg:relaxations}, further refines these labels into trusted ground (`0'), excited (`1'), and qubit-state relaxation ($1\rightarrow0$) time traces without running any additional calibration experiments.
 For example, we use the baseline dataset consisting of $N_{train}$ traces, with each trace being a 2D matrix (one dimension each for the I and Q components) with a length equal to the readout duration.
+From the baseline dataset, Algorithm~\ref{alg:relaxations} estimated 4.3\%, 8.9\%, 11.6\%, 6.5\% of the total traces were relaxation traces for qubits 1, 3, 4, and 5 respectively (the lack of distinguishability results in noisy results for qubit 2).

 For labeling relaxation traces, we first reduce the dimensionality of each qubit-readout trace by computing the {\em Mean Trace Value (MTV)}, which is a mean value of I and Q components for the trace.
 The key insight behind this algorithm is that traces that relax to the ground state have a \textit{MTV} similar to traces that are correctly identified as `0,' as depicted in Figure~\ref{fig:detect_relax}(a) showing the \textit{MTV} of all traces in the training set.
 The measurements that are labeled as `1' but lie in the region dominated by the `0' measurements are thus either (a) traces corresponding to relaxations that occurred {\em during} readout, (b) traces corresponding to relaxations that occurred {\em before} readout, or (c) initialization errors.
 For training purposes, (b) and (c) present the same behavior.
 To keep the identification simple, we assume that all cases are due to reason (a), even though this may bias the process.
 Thus, to detect relaxation errors, we define a circular region for both classes, where the centers are the means of all points corresponding to each class (centroids), and the radius is half the distance between the two centroids.